Open Now

 Know DIY Attempt Limits

-As a homeowner, it?s important to recognise the limitations of DIY snaking tools and abilities.
-Calling in drain professionals is wise if you run into serious obstructions deep inside long pipe stretches beyond your auger snake?s reach.
+As a homeowner, it’s essential to recognise the limitations of DIY snaking tools and abilities.
+Calling in drain professionals is wise if you run into severe obstructions deep inside long pipe stretches beyond your auger snake’s reach.
 Horizontal basement drains with a bellied shape that traps debris in the middle can also be extremely difficult to clear without detaching pipes to access properly.

-If you confirm via a small camera snake or detector that the clog lurks downstream in an area where your standard at-home auger just can?t quite get to, it?s best to have a professional deal with it.
+If you confirm via a small camera snake or detector that the clog lurks downstream in an area where your standard at-home auger can’t quite get to, it’s best to have a professional deal with it.

 Attempting to forcefully clear severe clogs exceeding your DIY snaking capabilities risks broken cables or further jamming debris in place.
 Know your limits to avoid creating bigger headaches - some obstructions better leave the big guns equipped to handle them.